dotnet/docs/docs/core/whats-new/dotnet-core-2-1.md

 - The <xref:System.Security.Cryptography.Pkcs.EnvelopedCms?displayProperty=nameWithType> is now supported on Linux and maxOS.

-- Elliptic-Curve Diffie-Hellman (ECDH) is now avilalbe in the <xref:System.Security.Cryptography.ECDiffieHellman?displayProperty=nameWithType> class family.
+- Elliptic-Curve Diffie-Hellman (ECDH) is now available in the <xref:System.Security.Cryptography.ECDiffieHellman?displayProperty=nameWithType> class family.
 The surface area is the same as in the .NET Framework.

 - The instance returned by <xref:System.Security.Cryptography.RSA.Create%2A?displayProperty=nameWithType> can encrypt or decrypt with OAEP using a SHA-2 digest, as well as generate or validate signatures using RSA-PSS.